-Why we celebrate May 30, Anguilla Day
+Why do we celebrate May 30, Anguilla Day?

 History supplies us with answers to questions; thus, a brief history of Anguilla is considered essential, if we are to fully understand and appreciate how Anguilla Day came about; and, how the island has been affected ever since.
+Today, many know May 30th to be the public holiday on Anguilla with a ceremony on the James Ronald Webster Park and the Round-the-Island Anguilla Day Boat Race but are unaware of the circumstances surrounding this day.

 Anguilla was settled by British colonists from St. Kitts in 1650; but, it was not colonized by Britain; and, in the late 1600s, Governors-in-Chief for the British colonies in the region stated that the island was “not worth keeping”; that it was “a barren, rocky island, ill-settled; and, of small consequence”; only “fit for little but goats”.